MatthiasElectronic/AWG_DHO8-900/README.md

 My prototype has -3mV DC offset, coming directly from the motherboard on the target "DC offset" pin.
 This is the most noticable offset error, because this one is fully visible at the smallest signal amplitudes.
 Fixed this for my board, but this is completely related to tolerance.
 Additional offset errors are given in dependency of the AC gain and range selection, also this is amplified by 10 when the output signal exceeds 1Vp.

 My oscilloscope mainboard has a gain error of 3% between highest and lowest gain reference value.
-This is the most dominant part.
+This is the most dominant part of the gain error, so if there is a need to fix this tolerance, this has to be done specific for each oscilloscope.

 Requirements
 --------